eira-fransham/troubles.md/content/posts/rustfest-2018-workshop.md

 ## Intermediate

 What other clones are unnecessary?
-Most of our code is pure and only requires immutable access.
-However, we still clone the `Value`s in our scope every time we access them.
-Is there a way around this?
+Most of our code is pure and only requires immutable access to, for example, `Value`s.

 ## Advanced